 The actions that are presented on the ribbons can also be accessed using the keyboard.
 If you tap and release the, each panel will be annotated with a letter code.
 Pressing this letter on the keyboard will activate the ribbon and display a further set of annotations for the actions in the ribbon.

 Customizing the Ribbons

 If a ribbon presents more options than you require, you can customize it to hide the panel containing those options, or hide the whole ribbon.
 To do this, you select the 'My Ribbon Sets' tab on the 'Workspace Layout' dialog (Start > Desktop > Workspaces > Manage Workspaces > My Workspaces), create a Ribbon Set to customize the ribbon display, and define the ribbons and panels to show or hide in that Ribbon Set.
 You can re-activate hidden ribbons and panels by editing this Ribbon Set.

 The 'My Ribbon Sets' tab also provides the option of defining one of the ribbons as the default to automatically display when Enterprise Architect is opened in a work session.
 Normally the 'Start' ribbon is fully open when the system is accessed.

 On occasion you might need more screen space to view diagrams and other model representations.
 To help with this, you can conveniently minimize the ribbons and completely hide them from view.
 The ribbon tabs will still be visible, so you can click on the required tab and redisplay the corresponding ribbon until the focus is returned to another part of the user interface.
 Many modelers will find that leaving the ribbons maximized will provide a convenient visual reminder of the actions that are available while working on models.

 To minimize or restore the ribbons, right-click on the ribbon bar and select or deselect the 'Minimize the Ribbon' option.
-Alternatively, double-click on the currently-displayed ribbon tab.
+Alternatively, double-click on the name tab of the currently-displayed ribbon.